 Use the links along the side to download any forms and necessary information before you register your students online.

-Students will receive the size that is entered by you / your staff.
-If children receive incorrect sizes at the Distribution event, you are asked to make exchanges within the school clothing closet.
+Students will receive the size as measured at the Distribution event.
+If students receive incorrect sizes, you are asked to make exchanges within the school clothing closet.

 Watch your email for updates, registration summaries, questions, and information.